Invader (artist): Reception

 Invader has had solo exhibitions at art galleries in Paris, Osaka, Melbourne, Los Angeles, New York City, London, Rome and Lyon at Galerie de Bellecour (now Michali Gallery, Palm Beach; exhibition for which he created the famous "Rubik Mona Lisa").
 He has exhibited works at the 6th Lyon Contemporary Art Biennale (2001), the MAMA Gallery in Rotterdam (2002), the Paris-based Magda Danysz Gallery (2003), the Borusan Center for Culture and Arts in Istanbul, Subliminal Projects in Los Angeles (2004), and Lazarides in London (2011).

-In 2010, he was included in the Banksy documentary Exit Through the Gift Shop, filmed by fellow urban artist Thierry Guetta (AKA Mr. Brainwash), whom Invader has claimed is his cousin.
-In 2011, he took part in "Art in the Streets, a MoCA LA show at the Geffen Contemporary curated by Jeffrey Deitch.
+In 2010, he was included in the Banksy documentary Exit Through the Gift Shop, filmed by fellow urban artist Thierry Guetta (AKA Mr. Brainwash), whom Invader has claimed is his cousin and it is also commented in Exit Through the Gift Shop that "In 1999 on a family holiday to France a chance discovery sent Thierry's life in a dramatic new direction.
+[Thierry Guetta:] 'My cousin at that time he was artistic, you know.
+He was putting mosaic together and trying to do the game of space invaders.
+Recreating the character, kind of way.'"

+In 2011, he took part in "Art in the Streets," a MoCA LA show at the Geffen Contemporary curated by Jeffrey Deitch.
 His work, when sold in galleries, can fetch six-figure sums.